5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module06/README.md

 System.out.println(flightSeats);
 ```

 :fire: Add the above code to your main function, making changes as needed.

 👉🏽  Discussion - What was printed?
 Did we have to call sort first?
 Why or why not?
+We didn't have to call sort first and the key,value pairs of flights and seats were printed.

 Another common case is for the key to be a string of the unique identifier, and the value to be the object.
 This is a common pattern, and you will see it often.
 In the case of flight, it could be `TreeMap<String, Flight>` where String is the flightID.

 ## Sorting Strategy Pattern